 A subscription fee (a.k.a membership fee) is the model in which a user is charged a one-time or recurring fee to enjoy the platform's benefits.
 Here, platform members can extensively transact on the platform with a very stable expense per month or year.

 The subscription model works well when the majority of marketplace members make several transactions per pay period.
-Such members are almost satisfied with platform values that are balanced with their monthly cost.
+Such members are almost satisfied with platform values that are balanced with their monthly costs.
 We often see this model in matching platforms like recruiting sites (LinkedIn, Stackoverflow) or dating sites (OkCupid).
 The subscription fee is used to guarantee qualified matches.

 When the platform values are high enough, it's where you can opt-in with the subscription model.
 From a marketplace owner perspective, this model is genuinely beneficial to generate predictable and stable recurring revenues, especially when many platform members are too lazy to cancel the subscription plan.

 The subscription model requires the marketplace business to really understand what exactly customers are willing to pay for and focus the design of the platform around these expectations.
 The pricing strategy is also another point to pay attention to.
-Some standard pricing models are flat pricing, tiered pricing, usage-based pricing, per-user pricing, per featured pricing.
+Some standard pricing models are flat pricing, tiered pricing, usage-based pricing, per-user pricing, and per featured pricing.

-In order to scale the subscription model, the platform needs to pay attention to retention and constantly improved product positioning.
+In order to scale the subscription model, the platform needs to pay attention to retention and constantly improve product positioning.
 All efforts should focus on providing a positive customer experience that will keep clients coming back.
 When customer experiences do not rely on your platform only but also on platform sellers, you need to control the quality of services.
 It's where the managed platform comes into play.

 Another challenge that needs to be addressed in this model is chicken-and-egg problems, which will be discussed further in the next post in the marketplace loop.